lee-dohm/code-smells/teams-and-teamwork/README.md

   * boss is a single point of failure
   * if they get sick or are transferred, team cannot function

+### Anarchy
+* This can arise if teams fear autocracy but don’t know what else they can do
+  * Good news: no boss!
+  * Bad news: nobody knows what to do!

+### Democracy
+* Sounds like a simple idea: make all decisions collaboratively
+* One problem is that “all decisions” might turn out to be a lot
+  * team gets bogged down in decision-making
+  * little gets achieved
+* Another problem: dilution of individual responsibility
+  * if anything goes wrong, it’s nobody’s fault
+  * so less incentive to make good decisions

+## IDEAL: Collaborative teams
+***Effective teams tend to have a fairly flat structure***
+  * team members may have different responsibilities
+* Members make decisions within their area of expertise
+  * so all teammates participate in decision making to some extent
+    * avoids the problems of autocracy
+    * avoids the problems of democracy
+    * don’t have to consult the whole team for
+      * every decision
+      * only those with relevant expertise

+# How to form teams
+***All teams are groups, but not all groups are teams***
+* Suppose we want to create a team

+* We start out with a group of people who may have no affiliation or shared experiences at all

+* how do these people develop into a team?

+  * Two things to bear in mind:

+    * <span style="color: #1e90ff">Interpersonal/group dynamics</span>: how do teammates behave towards one
+    another?

+    * <span style="color: #1e90ff"> task focus </span>: how do teammates behave towards the work they are doing?

 ## Tuckman model
+* Tuckman proposed a model for group development in 1965
+* Teams go through these stages:
+  * Forming
+  * Storming
+  * Norming
+  * Performing
+* In 1977, Tuckman and Jensen added a fifth stage:
+  * Adjourning
+* Let’s see how group dynamics and task focus change as teams progress through these stages.